Vanarama has analysed traffic data across 10 of the world's busiest cities to visualise the impact that Covid-19 had on our roads.

 This is unsurprising as, out of the rest of the cities in our study, Johannesburg has been one of the areas hit harder later on despite earlier lockdowns meaning it's likely to take a bit longer to see a return to busy streets in The City of Gold.

 While you're waiting for everything to get a bit closer to normality, why not check out the Vanarama blog?
 With articles on everything from the weirdest vehicle patents to slick visuals showcasing supercar soundwaves - there's plenty of automotive content to keep you busy.
-And don't forget to check out our latest van deals and car leasing offers.
+And don't forget to check out our latest van deals and car leasing options.